 Most curriculum development integrates different kinds of curricula to meet learning objectives.
 Was the content-driven curriculum designed for a particular subject and grade?

-Student-driven development takes into consideration the strengths and weaknesses, learning style, and challenges of the students.
+Student-driven development takes into consideration the strengths and weaknesses, learning styles, and challenges of the students.
 The purpose-driven curriculum targets specific learning problems.
 For example, a class may have lower than average math scores or special education needs.

 Include your curriculum development experience in the core competencies or areas of knowledge section.
 This resume section follows the profile at the top of a curriculum developer resume.